 SELF-REPRESENTED LITIGANTS MAY SERVE DOCUMENTS BY E-MAIL; HOWEVER, THEY ARE NOT REQUIRED TO DO SO.
-If a self-represented litigant elects to serve and receive documents by email, the procedures must always be followed once the initial election is made.
+If a self-represented litigant elects to serve and receive documents by e-mail, the procedures must always be followed once the initial election is made.

 To serve and receive documents by e-mail, you must designate your e-mail addresses by using the Designation of Current Mailing and E-mail Address, Florida Supreme Court Approved Family Law Form 12.915, and you must provide your e-mail address on each form on which your signature appears.
-Please CAREFULLY read the rules and instructions for: Certificate of Service (General), Florida Supreme Court Approved Family Law Form 12.914; Designation of Current Mailing and E-mail Address, Florida Supreme Court Approved Family Law Form 12.915; and Florida Rule of General Practice and Judicial Administration 2.516.
+Please CAREFULLY read the rules and instructions for: Certificate of Service (General), Florida Supreme Court Approved Family Law Form 12.914; Designation of Current Mailing and E-mail Address, Florida Supreme Court Approved Family Law Form 12.915; and Florida Rule of Judicial Administration 2.516.

-Before proceeding, you should read "General Information for Self-Represented Litigants" found at the beginning of these forms.
+Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
 The words that are in "bold underline" in these instructions are defined there.
-For further information, see Florida Family Law Rule of Procedure 12.285.
+For further information, see chapter 61, Florida Statutes.